06 Oct Food to Boost Brain Power

 Omega-3 essential fatty acids are vital for good brain development.
 These good fats help to regulate serotonin levels in the brain, of which a low level may be linked to depression, mood swings and lethargy.
 Omega-3s improves mental sharpness and concentration.

 DHA, one form of omega-3, is found in oily fish like salmon, herring, trout, sardines and tuna.
 Other foods high in omega-3 are flax seeds, walnuts, olive oil, leafy green vegetables, strawberries and avocados.

 Vitamins in the B-range can help to improve mental stamina and memory and relieve the affects of mental exhaustion and depression.

 Foods rich in vitamin B include vegetables like cabbage, cauliflower and broccoli or high protein foods, like meat, egg yolk or peanuts.
 Whole grain foods are rich in vitamin B6, which plays an important part in synthesising some of the neurotransmitters.
-Bananas are often labelled as brain food because they are high in vitamin B6, contain potassium and provide glucose energy for the brain.
+Bananas are often labeled as brain food because they are high in vitamin B6, contain potassium and provide glucose energy for the brain.
 Brown rice and oatmeal are good sources of vitamin B6 and some bread and cereals may be fortified with B12.
 Oysters contain a good amount of vitamin B12 and they are rich in zinc and iron, other important elements for the brain.

 Folic acid (vitamin B9), is essential for the development of a baby’s brain and nervous system during pregnancy.
 Leafy green vegetables and liver are high in folic acid.